Michael Palmer [USA]

 book of the trace and book of the fragment,

-book of the earth split in half4
+book of the earth split in half

 The measure of the actual body

-is the measureof the imaginary body
+of the imaginary body

-The body is encircled—a circle is drawn—
+The body is encircled—

-circle that is impossiblearound an actual body
+circle that is impossible

 body which tastes of salt